-You’ve probably heard about micro-segmentation, a security strategy that’s making waves in enterprise data centers.
+You’ve probably heard about microsegmentation, a security strategy that’s making waves in enterprise data centers and the cloud.
 But if you’re a bit lost on all the details, you’re not alone.
-Let’s break down the must-have information on this powerful risk reduction tool, and understand why Gartner named micro-segmentation in their top 10 security projects.
+Let’s break down the must-have information on this powerful tool that reduces the risk of cyberattacks, and understand why Gartner named microsegmentation in their top 10 security projects.

-Historically, security was focused on a company’s external perimeter, stopping attacks moving North-South, in and out of an enterprise network.
+Historically, network security was focused on a company’s external perimeter, stopping attacks moving North-South, in and out of an enterprise network.
 That was fine for traditional data centers with flat networks, but today’s modern systems are very different.
-The rise of digital transformation has meant that now as much as 85% of traffic is actually moving East-West, inside the data center rather than from outside.
-Whether this is IoT traffic in the healthcare industry, SaaS in the financial world, or simply enterprises embracing work from home and mobile apps, you can’t secure the immense amount of internal traffic with the legacy firewall.
+The digital transformation has meant that now as much as 85% of traffic is actually moving East-West, insidethe data center.
+Whether this is IoT traffic in the healthcare industry, SaaS in the financial world, or simply enterprises embracing work from home and mobile apps, better security controls for the immense amount of internal traffic than the legacy firewall are needed.
 The perimeter as we knew it, has all but disappeared.

-Instead, micro-segmentation technology creates micro-perimeters, containing users, workloads, applications and data into segments that can stay protected, even if the worst was to happen and an attacker made it inside your data center, or was invited in unawares.
+Instead, microsegmentation technology creates micro-perimeters, containing users, workloads, applications, and data into segments that can stay protected, even if the worst happens and an attacker makes it inside your data center or was invited in unawares.

-Environmental Segmentation: Businesses can separate high risk areas from low value environments, for example, production can be separated from development.
+Businesses can separate high-risk areas from low-value environments, for example, production can be separated from development.
 This leads to a reduced attack surface and is a basic best practice that any organization should have on its roadmap.
 The segmentation works to create secure zones in cloud environments, the hybrid cloud, or in an on premises data center.

-Compliance: According to most compliance mandates, your organization is responsible for proving that your sensitive information is segmented and isolated away from any potential attack.
+According to most regulatory compliance mandates, your organization is responsible for proving that your sensitive information is segmented and isolated from any potential attack.
 For financial organizations it’s PCI-DSS, for healthcare it’s HIPAA, and for anyone who handles EU data, it’s GDPR.
-Micro-segmentation allows you to segment what’s in scope, proving that you’re compliant in case of an incident or an audit.
+Microsegmentation allows you to segment what’s in scope, proving that you’re compliant in case of an incident or an audit.

-User-identity access management: Strong micro-segmentation tools will allow you to create isolated user sessions so that any stakeholder can access what they need, and no further, minimizing the network attack surface.
-This strategy utilizes the principle of least privilege, or a zero-trust mentality.
-In case of credential stealing, the attacker will be limited to what they have policy to access, and unable to escalate these credentials or make lateral moves to sensitive assets or ‘digital crown jewels’.
+Strong micro segmentation tools will allow you to create isolated user sessions and secure them individually so that any stakeholder can access what they need, and no further, minimizing the network attack surface.
+This strategy utilizes the principle of least privilege or a zero trust security model.
+In case of credential stealing, the attacker will be limited to what they have the ability to access, and will be unable to escalate the credentials or make lateral moves to sensitive assets or ‘digital crown jewels’.

 It Starts with the Map

-Next, think wire data.
-This is the smartest way of mapping your network, identifying everything with an IP address, and filling in the gaps by gleaning insight from load balancers, or using orchestration data from AWS and other providers.
-Any solution that uses agents will be far less lightweight and simple to onboard, and have an impact on performance that isn’t worth the hassle.
+Next, think about wire data.
+This is the smartest way of mapping your network, identifying everything with an IP address, and filling in the gaps by gleaning insight from load balancers or using orchestration data from AWS and other providers.
+Any solution that uses agents won’t be lightweight and simple to onboard and may have an impact on performance that isn’t worth the hassle.

 Lastly, it’s integral that you have a view not just of everything in your environment, but also the application dependencies between different assets.
-Without a view of application dependencies, how can you know what impact change will have on your ecosystem, such as micro-segmentation that limits communication and flows?
+Without a view of application dependencies, how can you know what impact a change will have on your ecosystem, such as microsegmentation that limits communication and flows?
 The last thing you need is to do is explore the risks you should be aware of and tighten security at the risk of business-critical systems and operations.

-In contrast, a visibility solution that provides all dependencies does much more than native cloud solutions can for example, providing a full stack view of your whole network, and giving you the insight you need to plan policy intelligently without blind spots or guesswork.
+In contrast, a visibility solution that provides all dependencies does much more than native cloud solutions can.
+For example, it provides a full-stack view of your whole network and gives you the insight you need to plan policy intelligently without blind spots or guesswork.

 Powerful Risk Reduction starts with Incisive Visibility

-Micro-segmentation is just as exciting a buzzword as all your friends are telling you it is.
-But take a step back before you rush to policy creation.
-When micro-segmentation technology is implemented correctly, it can have wide-reaching benefits on the security posture of your enterprise, offering seamless compliance and best-practices.
+Microsegmentation is more than just an exciting buzzword–it’s an important strategy for any business.
+But take a step back before you rush into policy creation.
+When microsegmentation technology is implemented correctly, it can have wide-reaching benefits on the security posture of your enterprise, offering seamless compliance and best practices at the workload level.
 To make this happen, you need to add visibility in an early and continuous way throughout the project, accurately identifying your critical assets and sensitive data, and understanding at a glance the impact of policy across a heterogeneous environment.